Thermodynamic topological classes of the rotating, accelerating black holes

 There are two promising directions for future research emerge from this work.
-The first is to investigate the topological numbers of black holes in alternative theories of gravity, including scalar-tensor-vector gravity \cite{Moffat:2005si,Liu:2023uft,2406.00579,Qiao:2024gfb}, bumblebee gravity \cite{Casana:2017jkc,Liu:2022dcn,Liu:2024oeq}, and Kalb-Ramond gravity \cite{Yang:2023wtu,2406.13461,2407.07416}, etc. We have noted that Wei et al. \cite{2409.09333} recently proposed a universal thermodynamic topological classification method for black hole solutions.
+The first is to investigate the topological numbers of black holes in alternative theories of gravity, including scalar-tensor-vector gravity \cite{Moffat:2005si,Liu:2023uft,2406.00579,Qiao:2024gfb}, bumblebee gravity \cite{Casana:2017jkc,Liu:2022dcn,Liu:2024oeq}, and Kalb-Ramond gravity \cite{Yang:2023wtu,2406.13461,2407.07416} (additional fields may introduce new topological defects, potentially altering the value of $W$).
+We have noted that Refs. \cite{2409.09333,2409.12747,2411.10102,2504.10858} recently proposed a universal thermodynamic topological classification method for black hole solutions.
 Therefore, the second outlook is to explore the universal thermodynamic topological classes of rotating and accelerating black holes.

-\acknowledgments This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12205243, No. 12375053, No. 12475051, No. 12122504, and No. 12035005; the Sichuan Science and Technology Program under Grant No. 2023NSFSC1347; the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028; the science and technology innovation Program of Hunan Province under Grant No. 2024RC1050; the innovative research group of Hunan Province under Grant No. 2024JJ1006; and the Hunan Provincial Major Sci-Tech Program under Grant No.2023ZJ1010.
+\acknowledgments We are greatly indebted to the anonymous referees for their constructive comments to improve the presentation of this work.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12205243, No. 12375053, No. 12475051, No. 12122504, and No. 12035005; the Sichuan Science and Technology Program under Grant No. 2023NSFSC1347; the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028; the science and technology innovation Program of Hunan Province under Grant No. 2024RC1050; the innovative research group of Hunan Province under Grant No. 2024JJ1006; and the Hunan Provincial Major Sci-Tech Program under Grant No.2023ZJ1010.